By accepting you will be accessing a service provided by a third-party external to https://boyer-cpas.com/

 What is the proper procedure for business owners who pay individuals via Venmo?

 If you decide to start paying individuals via Venmo, you must send them a 1099-MISC form to those you pay over $600 in a calendar year.
 This is because this income is considered taxable and must be reported to the IRS.
-Venmo will NOT send you a 1099-K form as its parent company PayPal might if you have receipts totaling over $20,000.
-That's why it's extremely important to report individual payments made by the Venmo app in excess of $600.
-It's the business owner's responsibility.
+Venmo will NOT send you a 1099-K form as its parent company PayPal may if you have cash receipts totaling over $20,000.